 Pursuant to the requirements under Section 134(5) of the Act with respect to Directors'Responsibility Statement it is hereby confirmed that:

 ii.
-The Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2018 and of the profit ofthe Company for the year ended on that date;
+The Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2021 and of the Profit ofthe Company for the year ended on that date;

 iii.
-The Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+The Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;

 iv.
-The Directors had prepared the annual financial statement for the financial yearended March 31 2018 on a 'going concern' basis;
+The Directors had prepared the annual financial statements for the financial yearended March 31 2021 on a going concern' basis;

 v.
 The Directors had laid down internal financial controls to be followed by theCompany and such internal financial controls are adequate and are operating effectively;and